 In addition to her ongoing pursuit against underage drinking and her support of Tobacco 19 legislation, Legislator Ford served as a key figure in organizing the first and now annual Long Beach Suicide Prevention Walk, "Let's Walk Let's Talk", to support the Long Island Crisis Center's 24-hour intervention hotline and suicide education.
 In appreciation of her efforts, the Long Island Crisis Center honored her.

 During her term in office Mrs. Ford has been honored for numerous achievements within her community for serving her constituents.
 In the past she has received the Big Sister award from Project Challenge for her untiring efforts to better her community.
 She was also named Woman of the Year by the Long Beach Chamber of Commerce in recognition of the exceptional leadership she has given for her constituents.
 Additionally, Legislator Ford was honored as Woman of the Year by the Michael Valente Lodge.
 She was again honored as a "Woman of Valor" by the Sisterhood of Temple Emanu-el.
 Legislator Ford was honored in Albany as "Woman of Distinction" for her outstanding achievements and contributions which have greatly enriched the quality of life in her community and beyond as well as a role model for all of us.
-Legislator Ford was honored by the Arthritis Foundation at their annual fundraising breakfast, received the Americanism Honor from the American Legion Long Beach Post No.972 and the “Extra Step" Award from the Long Beach Landmarks Association, and the Beach to Bay Civic Association Woman of the Year Award.
+Legislator Ford was honored by the Arthritis Foundation at their annual fundraising breakfast, received the Americanism Honor from the American Legion Long Beach Post No.972, "Extra Step" Award from the Long Beach Landmarks Association, and the Beach to Bay Civic Association Woman of the Year Award.

 Legislator Ford was raised in a family dedicated to public service.
 Her father was a retired member of the New York City Police Department and her mother worked for many years with the United States Customs Department.
-She is the proud mother of three wonderful children, Janna who is a Special Education teacher, Janna & her husband David blessed Mrs. Ford with a grandson Jacob, Harry, graduated from the FDNY Academy and is following in his father's footsteps as a New York City Fireman, and Gerard, who graduated from the University of Scranton and is currently a member of Local 52 IATSE.
-Legislator Ford and her family have had to cope with enormous tragedy, Mrs. Ford's husband, Harry, a decorated; 27 year veteran of the New York City Fire Department was killed along with two of his fellow firefighters at a fire in Queens on Father's Day 2001.
+She is the proud mother of three wonderful children, Janna who is a Special Education teacher, Janna & her husband David blessed Mrs. Ford with a grandson Jacob and a granddaughter Aggie.
+Harry, graduated from the FDNY Academy and is following in his father's footsteps as a New York City Fireman, and Gerard, married to Colleen, is continuing his grandfather's legacy as a New York City Police Officer.
+Legislator Ford and her family have had to cope with enormous tragedy, Mrs. Ford's husband, Harry, a decorated; 27-year veteran of the New York City Fire Department was killed along with two of his fellow firefighters at a fire in Queens on Father's Day 2001.
 Legislator Ford's story has turned from one of tragedy to one of strength and inspiration.